-State income tax isn't an issue if you live in Alaska, New Hampshire, Tennessee, Florida, South Dakota, Washington, Nevada, Texas or Wyoming.
-Since they don't have state taxes anyway, they won't mess with your bonus; but someone else will.
+State income tax isn't an issue if you live in Alaska, Florida, South Dakota, Washington, Nevada, Texas or Wyoming.
+These states don't collect income tax, so they won't mess with your bonus.
+Someone else will, however.
 Even these states can't say no to the federal government, so the Internal Revenue Service will take its usual bite from your bonus.

 Employer Pays Taxes